alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ```
 This will send a request that does not leak a zero-length packet, which will be de-allocated when the USB stack is quiesced.
 As it stands, I am not entirely sure why this is necessary, but it is - without this, the exploit will fail.

+Accounting for all heap allocations being rounded up to the nearest multiple of `0x40`, and the `0x40`-sized header for each packet, we can safely assume that each `io_request` object will occupy `0x80` bytes on the heap.
+So, one strategy for heap feng shui would be to send `0x10` non-leaking packets to the device, which would create a hole of size `0x800` - which is exactly the size of the IO buffer.
+Testing this strategy proved it to be successful in exploitation.

+However, a quicker and more simple strategy (which is utilised in most implementations) is to send enough packets that a hole will be created that is smaller than `0x800`, but big enough that allocations will end up being shuffled around enough so that the IO buffer is allocated elsewhere upon re-entry.
+This is the strategy used in the function shown above, and it makes the exploit quicker.

-At this point, we will have the hole for our next IO buffer to be allocated upon re-entry from DFU in the next stage.
-Without this stage, the IO buffer would be allocated in the same place as before and the use-after-free would be inexploitable.
+At this point, we will have the heap in such a state that the next IO buffer will be allocated in a location other than the standard address, which is occupied by the freed buffer.
+If the new IO buffer were to be allocated in the same place, we would not be able to exploit the use-after-free vulnerability as the freed buffer would be overwritten.

-After the heap feng shui stage, a USB reset is triggered, DFU re-enters and the IO buffer is allocated in the hole we created.

 ## Triggering the use-after-free
-With the new IO buffer hopefully allocated within the hole we created using heap feng shui, we can now trigger the main use-after-free vulnerability.
+With the new IO buffer hopefully allocated elsewhere within the heap, thanks to our heap feng shui, we can now trigger the main use-after-free vulnerability.

 * Send a setup packet with a request type of `0x80`, a `DFU_DNLOAD` request and a wLength that is less than `0x800` to the device.
 This will set all the global variables to their necessary values.
 * Begin the data phase but leave it as incomplete in order to evade the clearing of the global state.